ChromatinCardiff/ALD/README.md

 # ALD
 Further material for Pass et. al 2017, "Genome-wide chromatin mapping with size resolution reveals a dynamic sub-nucleosomal landscape in Arabidopsis"

-BAM2SizePlot.py script used for 2D and 3D figure generation from Paired-End sequence date from MNase digested genomic DNA.
+BAM2SizePlot.py script used for 2D and 3D figure generation from Paired-End sequence date from MNase digested genomic DNA, utilising the plotly visualisation package.

 ```
 BAM2SizePlot.py -h